 Energy Efficient: They reflect light during the summer, saving money on utility bills.
 And though insulation is not extensively used in metal roofs, there ought to be a gap between exterior surfaces and the roofing structure.
 During the winter, this gap provides ventilation and interior thermal reflectivity to help deflect heat back to your house.

-Need to find a pro for your Metal Roof Installation?Find Pros
+Ready to start your Metal Roof Installation?Find Pros

 Of course, like any roof, they’re not perfect.
 But even their inherent downfalls can easily be avoided.